 Climate, Community, Biodiversity Standards (CCB) – Climate Gold, Biodiversity Gold

 Inongo Territory, Mai-Ndombe Lake District, Bandundu Province, Democratic Republic of Congo

-Project addresses logging and leading deforestation drivers – subsistence agricultural practices and aggressive fuelwood/charcoal use.
+Leading deforestation drivers are logging, subsistence agricultural practices and aggressive fuelwood/ charcoal use.

 Its activities consist largely of participatory community-based conservation initiatives which reduce local incentives toward unsustainable land use, with emphasis on agricultural improvements.